Interactive Toolkit for Crop Wild Relative Conservation Planning

-The Interactive Toolkit for Crop Wild Relative (CWR) Conservation Planning is designed to provide guidance to plan and implement active in situ and ex situ conservation of CWR at national level.
+The Interactive Toolkit for Crop Wild Relative (CWR) Conservation Planning is designed to provide guidance to plan and implement active in situ and ex situ conservation of CWR at any geographic level.
 The conservation recommendations that result from this national CWR conservation planning process are used to develop National Strategic Action Plans (NSAP) (or National Strategies) for the conservation and sustainable use of CWR.

 This web-based interactive planning tool that can help users, countries, organizations or projects to undertake systematic conservation planning for crop wild relatives.
 It is a set of guidelines that one follows to develop a strategy and action plan for in situ conservation of crop wild relatives.
 The toolkit covers a set of modules, practical examples, and resources of the main steps in the conservation planning process.